 Sincerity goes along with consistency.
 We must be sincere week in and week out.
 There must be a pattern.
 Sadly, one mistake can blow our testimony for a long time into the future, so we must live consistently, prepare consistently, and preach consistently.

 Sincerity matters in preaching.
 It’s a key value, a core component of effectively representing the gospel and communicating God’s truth in this present age.
-In face, we need it more than ever!
+In fact, we need it more than ever!